tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:Mechanism](https://rs.tdwg.org/bdqffdq/terms/Mechanism)
 - Preferred Label: Mechanism
-- Definition: An entity that can execute data quality methods.
+- Definition: An entity that can execute DataQualityMethods.
 - SubClass Of: FundamentalConcept; SolutionsConcept
-- Comments: Mechanisms may produce data quality reports as products.
+- Comments: Mechanisms may produce DataQualityReports as products.
-The bdqffdq concept of mechanism describes the entity that performs an assertion test (code, external service, actor, etc.).
+The bdqffdq concept of Mechanism describes the entity that performs an Assertion test (code, external service, actor, etc.).
 Tied to a Specification via the concept of an Implementation.
 - View in: [term-list](../list/bdqffdq/index.md#Mechanism)

 ********************